Psykotikism/Mutant_Tanks/README.md

  *
  * @param admin			Client index of the admin.
  * @return			True if the human player has access, false otherwise.
+ * @error			Invalid client index, client is not in-game, or client is a bot.
  **/
 native bool MT_HasAdminAccess(int admin);